 Remaining Life Assessment

 SimuTech Group has more than 25+ years of experience in investigation, testing, analysis and software development in the evaluation of remaining life in the automotive, power/utility, transportation, industrial and aerospace industries.
+We offer:

 - Strain Gage

 - Fracture Mechanics

 - Analysis for axial flow steam turbines

 - BLADE-ST™ Steam Turbine Blade Analysis Tool

 LOW AND HIGH CYCLE FATIGUE (LCF AND HCF)